kyma-project/website/content/blog-posts/2023-01-12-release-notes-2.10/index.md

 We decided to deprecate the monitoring component based on Prometheus/Grafana.
 Please start the transition to alternative solutions now.
 The actual removal will happen in half a year or later, with Kyma 2.16 at the earliest.
 For more information, read [this blog post](https://kyma-project.io/blog/2022/12/9/monitoring-deprecation/).

 ### Monitoring
-Kyma 2.10 brings the update to the latest Prometheus images (version 2.40.7), which resolves the security vulnerabilities.
+Kyma 2.10 brings the update to the latest Prometheus images (version 2.40.7).

 ## Telemetry